senchalabs/docs-i18n/guides/events/README.md

         }
     });

 When you run this example, the value of *this* in the tap handler is the Panel.
-To see this we'd set the Panel's {@link Ext.Panel#cfg-html html} configuration to 'Panel HTML' and then alerted this.getHtml() in our handler.
-When we tap the button we do indeed see the Panel's html being alerted.
+To see this we have set the Panel's {@link Ext.Panel#cfg-html html} configuration to 'Panel HTML' and then alerted this.getHtml() in our handler.
+When  the button is tapped we do indeed see the Panel's html being alerted.

 ### Single

 Sometimes we only want to listen to an event one time.
 The event itself might fire any number of times, but we only want to listen to it once.
-This is simple:
+The following codes illustrates this situation:

     @example
     var myButton = Ext.Viewport.add({